 Lindsay Lafford Scholarship for Musical Performance: an audio CD in mp3 or mp4a format.
 DVDs are not permitted.
 The CD should include two contrasting samples of the student’s playing or singing.
 For example, an instrumentalist might include a performance of a Classical sonata or concerto movement as well as a piece by a 20th or 21st century composer.
 A vocalist might include an Italian song/aria and a more recently composed art song.
 Normally applicants shall submit classical selections, although jazz musicians have the option of submitting contrasting jazz selections.
 If the chosen pieces of music require accompaniment, then the submitted recording should include accompaniment as well.

 Janet Seeley Performing Arts Scholarship for Dance: Students must submit a video of no more than 10 minutes in length with their written application materials.
+The video material may be submitted via URL link (i.e. You Tube, Vimeo, etc.) or via DVD.
 Those students interested in the Arts Scholarship in Dance must also audition in person.
-The first opportunity to audition will be on November 9, 2013 from 9 a.m.-noon in the Winn-Seeley Dance Studio.
+The first opportunity to audition will be on November 14, 2014 from 9 a.m.-noon in the Winn-Seeley Dance Studio.
 If you are an Early Decision I candidate and applying for the Arts Scholarship in Dance, you must attend this Open Audition.
-If you are not an Early Decision I candidate, you may still attend this audition, but your written application materials will not be due until January 15, 2014.
+If you are not an Early Decision I candidate, you may still attend this audition, but your written application materials will not be due until January 15, 2015.
+The second opportunity to audition will be on February 20, 2015.
+Both the November and February auditions are Open Auditions and will include a full technique class in classical ballet and modern/contemporary dance, performance of a short solo of any dance genre (1-3 minutes), and a gathering with current arts scholars and dance faculty.
+The solo performance may be of your own choreography or a teacher’s to CD/iPod music or in silence.
 Please register in advance for an audition by contacting Cadence Whittier in the Dance Department.
-The second opportunity to audition will be on February 21, 2014.
-Applicants are screened for invitation to this audition.
-Both the November and February auditions will include a full technique class in classical ballet and modern/contemporary dance, performance of a short solo of any dance genre (1-3 minutes), and a gathering with current arts scholars and dance faculty.
-The solo performance may be of your own choreography or a teacher’s to CD/iPod music or in silence.
 If applicants are unable to attend the audition, they are encouraged to arrange an equivalent audition experience so they can demonstrate their skills in person.
 Please contact Assistant Director of Admissions Claire Criniti for more information or to make these arrangements.